JHALPDev/KMP_COMPOSE_MVVM_KOIN_TEMPLATE/README.md

+# KMP_COMPOSE_TEMPLATE

+This is a basic template for projects that will target iOS, Android, and Desktop platforms.
+The project implements the classic MVVM architecture (Model-View-ViewModel) and uses Koin for dependency injection.
+It is designed to help developers kickstart their multiplatform projects using Kotlin Multiplatform and Jetpack Compose.

 This is a Kotlin Multiplatform project targeting Android, iOS, Desktop.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.